MateuszKubuszok/JAppJUp/Readmes/README.REPOSITORY.md

 To build Server it is required to have JDK 1.7+ and Gradle 1.0 or later installed.
-Compilation and assembly is made by running command *gradle buildServer* inside the main catalog.
+Compilation and assembly is made by running command `gradle buildServer` inside the main catalog.

-Result is stored inside new AutoUpdater/Server folder.
+Result is stored inside new `Dist/Server` folder.

 Database configuration
 -----------